On a Generalization of Wasserstein Distance and the Beckmann Problem to Connection Graphs: Acknowledgments

 \section{Acknowledgments}

 SR and DK were supported by the Halicio\u{g}lu Data Science Institute Ph.D.
 Fellowship.
 SR also wishes to acknowledge the 2022 Summer School on Optimal Transport that was supported by the National Science Foundation, Pacific Institute of Mathematical Sciences, and the Institute for Foundations of Data Science.
 AC was supported by NSF DMS 2012266 and a gift from Intel.
 GM was supported by NSF CCF-2217058.
+The authors also wish to acknowledge the anonymous referees for their feedback and suggestions, which have greatly improved the paper.